Are you looking for ways to recover WooCommerce abandoned cart sales?

 The lack of payment options is another reason customers will abandon their saved carts.
 This is why conversion experts always recommend adding multiple payment methods to reduce cart abandonment.

-WooCommerce makes it easy to add multiple payment methods like credit card, PayPal, and more.
+WooCommerce makes it easy to add multiple payment methods like credit cards, PayPal, and more.
 Simply go to WooCommerce » Settings and click on the ‘Payments’ tab to adjust your payment settings.

 Each payment gateway has different fees on transactions that you need to review as a business owner.

 For example, on our MonsterInsights website, we offer both credit card and PayPal as an option.

 8. Effectively Use Urgency and Scarcity Tricks on Product and Cart Pages

 Scarcity and urgency are tricks used by sellers since ancient times. eCommerce websites use this tactic by showing limited product stock or limited-time discount offers.

-Booking.com does a great job of using both urgency and scarcity on their hotel listing pages.
+Booking.com does a great job of using both urgency and scarcity on its hotel listing pages.

 There are a few different ways to implement urgency and scarcity in your store.